Motivational interviewing method treats the whole person

 Jody sees half-dozen clients every day and also works with groups.
 Some of her clients are mandated by probation services, some are referred by child and family services, some are self referred for addiction to drugs, alcohol and/or gambling.

 “It’s about showing up - not giving up when you get knocked down - trying again,” she says.

 Jody recently received designation with Motivational Interviewing Network of Trainers (MINT) at an international conference in Ireland.
 She’s been using these skills to help her addictions colleagues develop their own motivational interviewing (MI) skills.

 MI is a practical, empathetic, and short-term process that takes into consideration how difficult it is to make life changes.

-Counseling using the motivational interviewing method helps people deal with their feelings and find the internal motivation needed to change their behavior.
+Counselling using the motivational interviewing method helps people deal with their feelings and find the internal motivation needed to change their behaviour.
 This kind of intervention can also prepare people - especially those who may start off unmotivated or unprepared for change - to be open to further, more specific types of therapy.

 Mental Health and Addictions workers on Prince Edward Island work collaboratively across the province.
 MacLennan says collaboration with other professionals who work in mental health and addictions support is essential for success.